mattlogan/RhymeCity/README.md

 # RhymeCity
 Demo Android app for finding rhymes using the [Words API](https://www.wordsapi.com/).

-Model-view-presenter UI architecture with Dagger, Otto, and Retrofit.
+### MVP

+This app showcases the model-view-presenter UI pattern.

+I use Dagger's scoped graphs to inject the Presenter into the Fragment (the "V" in MVP).
+The Fragment implements a view interface, and its methods are called by the Fragment's Presenter.

+Presenters request data by posting an event, and wait for a success or failure response via a call to their @Subscribe annotated methods.

-Butterknife thrown in for good measure, and a cool [Snackbar](https://github.com/nispok/snackbar) library.
+Butterknife is thrown in for boilerplate reduction and readability.
+You'll also find a cool [Snackbar](https://github.com/nispok/snackbar) library.

+### Testing

 Unit tests w/ Mockito and the new [testing-support-lib](https://developer.android.com/tools/testing-support-library/index.html).

+### Api Key

 You'll need an [api key](https://www.mashape.com/wordsapi/wordsapi) for the Words API to run it yourself.